River rejuvenation: Static rejuvenation

 Rejuvenation due to decrease in load took place during post glacial times along many valleys that formerly received large quantities of glacial outwash.
 With change to no glacial conditions stream load decreased and valley deepening ensued.

 Rejuvenation may result in a "knickpoint", as it appears on a river profile, which often appears as a rapids or a waterfall.
 An example is Seljalandsfoss in southern Iceland, where isostatic (dynamic) uplift has occurred as a result of both construction and deglaciation.

 Static rejuvenation may also occur, in rare instances, when a downstream knickpoint erodes its way upstream to a lake which establishes base level for its tributaries.
-When the knickpoint reaches the lake, the lake drains, and the base level of upstream waters lowers rapidly from that of the (now former) lake to that of the river downstream of the knickpoint.
+When the knickpoint reaches the lake, the lake drains, and the base level of upstream waters lowers rapidly from that of the (now former or shrunk) lake to that of the river downstream of the knickpoint.
 At some point in the future, a quite dramatic example will appear when Niagara Falls cuts its way back to Lake Erie.